LisaSchlueter/LBNL_PPC01/ML_QC/README.md

     - AP labels for each waveform
     - Indices of cluster centers (waveforms)

+    In case you use many waveforms (> 1,000) for AP training, it might be handy run the script in batch mode:
+    > `sbatch run_AP_train.sh`

 3.  **`03_AP_relabel.jl`**
     - Performs **manual** relabeling of cluster centers, mapping AP labels to meaningful QC labels.
-  Saves the updated AP results.
+    - Saves the updated AP results.

 4. **`04_SVM.jl`**
     - Trains and evaluates the Support Vector Machine (SVM) model.